 The standard way is to just put in protection diodes.
 Unfortunately the Pi seems to only have normal protection diodes to GND, not to 3V3.
 What I found in some measurements is that the protection against positive overvoltage seem to be some kind of passive Z-Diode-like scheme.
-I measured about 6.4V Voltage at 100uA input current, on several differtent inputs, regardless of whether the Pi was switched on or off.
+I measured about 6.4V Voltage at 100uA input current and 7.5V at 0.5mA on several differtent inputs, regardless of whether the Pi was switched on or off.
 At 5.5V input voltage, I measured about 2.4uA input current.

 Note: This does not apply to the two I2C pins that have pull-up resitstors on the board, they need a proper I2C level-shifter.
 More below.